 The Middle District of Florida uses Case Management/Electronic Case Filing (CM/ECF) for e-filing, managing case files, and providing lawyers easy access to court rulings and case files.
 When e-filing, lawyers should take care to know the privacy standards in Federal Rule of Civil Procedure 5.2, Federal Rule of Criminal Procedure 49.1, and Federal Rule of Bankruptcy Procedure 9037.
 Lawyers seeking membership and e-filing access for the first time, must visit the court's Admissions page for membership details and e-file registration information.

-Absent a court order, CM/ECF is unavailable to non-lawyers.
-Non-lawyers may access dockets and filings by visiting any of the clerk's offices or obtaining a PACER Case Search Only Account.
-Non-lawyers can also view recent opinions here or at the Government Printing Office's FDsys website.
-Non-lawyers that have been granted e-filing access in their case can refer to Non-Attorney E-File Registration for details on how to register.
+Absent a judge's permission, a pro se litigant is not permitted to file documents on CM/ECF.
+Instead, pro se litigants may submit filings to the Clerk's office in paper format by mail or hand-delivery or electronically through the Electronic Document Submission Portal.
+Pro se litigants may access dockets and filings by visiting any of the clerk's offices or obtaining a PACER Case Search Only Account.
+Recent opinions can be viewed here.
+Pro se litigants who have been granted e-filing access in their case can refer to Non-Attorney E-File Registration for details on how to register.